JVillegas422/weekend-sql-to-do-list/README.md

 ## Usage

-1. Fill in a task name and task note.
+1. Fill in the task name, task note, and task completed.

-2. Click, `Add Task` and the task will be listed under Task List.
+2. Click, `Add Task` and the task will be added to the Task List.

-3. Once a task has been completed, click the `Incomplete` button.
-This will change to `Complete` and cross out the completed task.
+3. Once a task has been completed, click the box next to `Incomplete`.
+This will change the incomplete to `Completed`, as well as add a line-through on the text.

-4. If you no longer need the task in your list, click the `Delete` button and this will remove the task from your list.
+4. If you no longer need the task on your list, click the `Delete` button and this will permanetely remove the task from the database/list.

 ## Built With